taoshen2022/Optimal-Treatment-Regimes-for-Proximal-Causal-Learning/README.md

-# Optimal-Individulized-Decison-making-with-Proxies
+# Optimal-Treatment-Regimes-for-Proximal-Causal-Learning

 ### Overview

-This repository provides codes for numerical experiments in paper 'Optimal Individulized Decison-making with Proxies'.
+This repository provides codes for numerical experiments in paper 'Optimal Treatment Regimes for Proximal Causal Learning'.

 ### Steps to run experiments